pinobatch/pently/docs/pentlyas.md

 Drum names must start and end with a letter or underscore (`_`) so as not to be confused with a note duration.
 Drums must not have the same name as a pitch, which rules out things like `ass`.
+Nor can the last two characters be a digit and `g`, so as not to be confused with a grace note command.

 Instruments
 ===========